SAP-samples/teched2023-IN260/exercises/ex4/README.md

 >
 > In our case the generated API class for the SuccessFactors service is similar to the generated entity class `cds.gen.goalservice.Goal_` of our `GoalServcie`.
 So the fully qualified class name is shown here.
 >
-> If you like feel free to rename the `cds.gen.goalservice.Goal_` entity later as an optional exercise.
+> Feel free to rename the `cds.gen.goalservice.Goal_` entity later as an optional exercise.

-## 4.1 - Fetch all learning goals of a user in GoalServiceHandler
+## 4.1 - Fetch all Learning Goals of a User in GoalServiceHandler

 First, we'll write a query that fetches all goals of the user.
 We'll then refine the query to look for the learning goal specifically.

-### 4.1.1 Fetch all goals
+### 4.1.1 Fetch all Goals

 - [ ] 🔨Extend the `getLearningGoals()` method in `GoalServiceHandler` class as follows:
     ```java